idso-fa1-pathology/STprep/README.md

 2. error: invalid value '/rsrch6/home/trans_mol_path/yuan_lab/TIER2/anthracosis/visium_xxxxxx/spatial-transcriptome/ID-161' for '--id <ID>'

    **Solution:** The srting for `--id` is too long, it's required 64 characters or less.
-You can `cd` to the destination dir to run spaceranger.
+You can navigate to the destination dir to run spaceranger.

 3. error: the argument '--loupe-alignment <PATH>' cannot be used with '--override-id'